Naga-Manohar-Y/Food-Delivery-Analysis-in-Real-Time/README.md

 Orchestration: Utilizes Apache Airflow (MWAA) for pipeline management.

 ## Technologies Used
-AWS Kinesis: For real-time data ingestion.
-Amazon EMR: For running PySpark Streaming jobs.
-PySpark Streaming: For real-time data processing and transformation.
-Amazon MWAA (Apache Airflow): For pipeline orchestration.
-Amazon Redshift: For data warehousing and analysis.
-Amazon QuickSight: For data visualization and dashboarding.
-AWS CodeBuild: For CI/CD pipeline implementation.
+* **AWS Kinesis:** Used for real-time ingestion of food delivery order data.
+* **Amazon EMR (Elastic MapReduce) with PySpark Streaming:** Processes and transforms the streaming data in real-time.
+* **Amazon MWAA (Managed Workflows for Apache Airflow):** Orchestrates the data pipeline, including EMR job submissions and Redshift data loading.
+* **Amazon Redshift:** Stores the processed data in a star schema for efficient analysis.
+* **Amazon QuickSight:** Provides interactive dashboards for visualizing key metrics and trends.
+* **AWS CodeBuild:** Implemented a CI/CD pipeline for automated builds and deployments.
-SQL: For querying and manipulating data in Redshift.
+* **SQL:** For querying and manipulating data in Redshift.
-Python: For PySpark and Airflow DAG development.
+* **Python:** For PySpark and Airflow DAG development.

 ## Star Schema
 The Redshift data warehouse utilizes a star schema, consisting of:

 - Fact Table: Contains the core metrics, such as order ID, delivery time, and total amount.
 - Dimension Tables: Provide context for the fact table, such as customer information, restaurant details, and delivery location.

-- QuickSight Dashboard
+## QuickSight Dashboard
 The QuickSight dashboard provides insights into:

-Real-time order volume.
+- Real-time order volume.
-Delivery time trends.
+- Delivery time trends.
-Sales performance by restaurant and location.
+- Sales performance by restaurant and location.
-Customer behavior patterns.
+- Customer behavior patterns.

-CI/CD Pipeline
+## CI/CD Pipeline
 The CI/CD pipeline automates the deployment process, including:

-Code building and testing.
+- Code building and testing.
-EMR job submission.
+- EMR job submission.
-Redshift schema updates.
+- Redshift schema updates.
-QuickSight dashboard updates.
+- QuickSight dashboard updates.

 ## Getting Started
 AWS Account: You will need an AWS account with the necessary permissions.